highlight/highlight/blog-content/how-to-instrument-your-react-native-app-with-opentelemetry.md

 ### **Exporter**

 An exporter sends the telemetry data to the backend.
 This is where you configure the endpoint and any other necessary settings related to the backend you're sending data to.
 In our example, we built a custom exporter as a workaround to some OpenTelemetry package issues with the React Native's bundler, Metro.
-A bundler-based solution is also in progress.
+A bundler-based solution is also in progress to use OpenTelemetry's [OTLPTraceExporter](https://www.npmjs.com/package/@opentelemetry/exporter-trace-otlp-http), and substitute out our custom exporter.

 Here's an example of how you might build a custom React Native exporter class that serializes and sends traces over http.
 Notice the majority of logic is serializing the batched spans: